Marshmachell/donationalerts4j/README.md

 # donationalerts4j (Donation Alerts For Java)

-This library is intented for implementing listeners [DonationAlerts][donation-alerts]
+This library is intented for implementing listeners [DonationAlerts][donation-alerts].

 ## 📖 Overview

-[donationalerts4j][self] will allow you to listen to any notifications coming from your DonationAlerts account using the event system
+[donationalerts4j][self] will allow you to listen to any notifications coming from your DonationAlerts account using the event system.

 ## 🔬 Installation